theSaiRohit/website-starter-extn/README.md

 ## Rating

-If you found this extension useful, I'd really appreciate it if you could rete this extension as per your liking! :)
+If you found this extension useful, I'd really appreciate it if you could rate this extension as per your liking! :)

 **Enjoy!**